AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   environment for GSAS-II
   (`conda create -n <env> package-list...`), it will not be added to that environment unless you request it specifically.

 * pybaselines: Determines a background for a powder pattern in the "autobackground" option.
 See https://pybaselines.readthedocs.io and https://github.com/derb12/pybaselines for more information.

 * xmltodict: Needed to read Bruker BRML files.
 The BRML importer will not appear in the importer menu if this package is not installed.

+* win32com (windows only): this module is used to install GSAS-II on windows machines.
+GSAS-II can be used on Windows without this, but the installation will offer less integration into Windows.
+Conda provides this under the name pywin32.

 *Conda command*:
   Should you wish to install Python and the desired packages yourself, this is certainly possible.
 For Linux, ``apt`` or ``yum`` is an option, as is